Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 Prompt for creating an intermediate test report
 {{< /image >}}

+Creating an intermediate report also generated an intermediate [test result](../175-results) which can be used to create a [custom intermediate report](../175-results/#creating-a-report-from-results) using settings other than the defaults.

 ## Custom Reports

 After the load test has finished, you can create as many custom reports with adjusted report settings as you need.